ChapStick: Marketing

 ChapStick is sometimes available in special flavors developed in connection with marketing partners such as Disney (as in cross-promotions with Winnie the Pooh or the movie Cars) or with charitable causes such as breast cancer awareness, in which 30¢ is donated for each stick sold (as in the Susan G. Komen Pink Pack).
 The Flava-Craze line is marketed to preteens and young teens, with colorful applicators and "fun" flavors such as Grape Craze and Blue Crazeberry.

-US Olympic skier Suzy Chaffee starred in ChapStick television commercials in which she dubbed herself "Suzy ChapStick".
-Another very famous ChapStick advertisement includes basketball legend Julius Erving (commonly known as Dr. J) naming himself Dr. ChapStick and telling young children about the great things that ChapStick can do.
+US Olympic skier Suzy Chaffee starred in ChapStick television commercials, in which she dubbed herself "Suzy ChapStick".
+Another ChapStick advertisement includes basketball athlete Julius Erving (commonly known as Dr. J) naming himself Dr. ChapStick and promoting the brand to young children.

 Diana Golden, a U.S. Olympic gold medal-winning skier and 1988, Ski Racing Magazine and United States Olympic Committee female skier of the year, was also a spokesperson for ChapStick.
 Former ski racer Picabo Street, for a time, was seen on television commercials as one of the company's endorsers.

 Its main competitors in the United States—Carmex and Blistex—also use the popular lipstick-style tube for their lip balm products.
 In Iceland and in the United Kingdom, the product's main competitor is Lypsyl, made by Novartis Consumer Health and distributed in similar packaging to ChapStick.